 '''

 ct.buildSE(

 es,

 sampleKey = NULL,

 ann = NULL,

 vm = NULL,

 fit = NULL,

-summaryList = NULL
+summaryList = NULL)

-)

 '''

 es An 'ExpressionSet' of screen data.
+Required.

-Required. sampleKey a gCrisprTools 'sampleKey' object, to be added to the 'colData'. ann Annotation object to be packaged into the 'rowData' vm A 'voom'-derived normalized object fit a 'MArrayLM' object containing the contrast information and model results summaryList A named list of data.frames, returned by ct.generateResults. if you need to generate one of these by hand for some reason, see the example resultsDF object loaded in the example below.
+sampleKey a gCrisprTools 'sampleKey' object, to be added to the 'colData'.

+ann Annotation object to be packaged into the 'rowData'

+vm A 'voom'-derived normalized object

+fit a 'MArrayLM' object containing the contrast information and model results summaryList A named list of data.frames, returned by ct.generateResults. if you not object loaded in the example below.